mletkin/JavaSamples/README.md

 These are some packages with sample code for visualizing single concepts.
 Each packages contains a `xxxSampleApp.java` file with a suitable main method.

-## Piped Streams
+## Console with Piped Streams
 The package `org.ully.samples.console` conatains a swing window with two texta areas.
 One acts as a keyboard and one acts as a display.
 Both are connected to a "machine" object which processes data from an InputStream and pipes it to an OutputStream.

-It shows the use of piped streams as "plumbing device" to connect input and output steams.
+It shows the use of piped streams as "plumbing device" to connect input and output streams.

+## COnsole with reactive API
+The package `org.ully.sample.reactive.console` is the reactive equivalent of the piped console.
+It containes a swing window with three text areas.
+One acts as a keyboard and the other two act as displays.
+One display is connected to the keyboard via a "machine" object which processes data.
+The othe display is connected directly to the keyboard and shows the raw input.

+It shows the use of reactive streams as "plumbing device" to connect input and output streams.

 ## UTF-8 and ISO-8859-1 encoded files ##
 The class `org.ully.samples.encoding.Utf8` tries to read ITF-8 and ISO 8859-1 encoded files